 Author.
 Journalist.
 Humanist.

 At 42 I left a corporate career to pursue my passion: telling stories of often overlooked or underrated individuals who, through their courage, heroism and conviction, deeply move and inspire us to be our best selves.
 My first book, Into the Abyss, sold to Random House Canada within two hours and has since become a national bestseller.
 Published in the United States, the UK, Brazil, Spain and throughout the Spanish speaking world, Into the Abyss won the 2013 Edna Stabler National Award for Creative Nonfiction and has been optioned for film.

-Having worked as a journalist, I feel that if we pay close attention to the ordinary people and everyday events that intersect our lives, listen to one another generously, read widely, and think critically and deeply, we can find the answers to creating a better world; one without racism, poverty, violence, oppression or environmental degradation.
+Having worked as a journalist, I feel that if we pay close, honest attention to the people and events that intersect our lives, listen to one another generously, read widely, and think critically and deeply, we can find the answers to creating a better world; one without racism, poverty, violence, oppression or environmental degradation.
 Finally, I consider myself a humanist—someone who strives to live an ethical life guided by reason, inspired by compassion and informed by knowledge and experience.
 The writing and creative projects I undertake are driven by this philosophy and by my deep commitment to promote the greater good of humanity.

 Knowing is not enough; we must apply